 Note – in the settings window there is a button “Set to defaults”, which resets all properties to a typical state.

 Also, the settings window contains buttons “Import settings” and “Export settings”.
 These buttons upload all settings to a file or upload all settings from a file.

 You can change the settings and try to test the project.
 There are a lot of settings, and you will have to deal with some of them, especially when it comes to complex sites.
 If something goes wrong, you can always reset the settings to their default values.

 In some cases, you may need a set of proxy servers to collect data from the site correctly.
 Sometimes the site is not available in your location, and sometimes the site actively monitors user behavior and blocks user activity by IP address.
 In such situations, a proxy server can be used to perform actions on your behalf.
 Our application supports proxy servers both for native data scanning and for CEF scanning.

 You can define several proxy servers that will be used to scan the site.
 In this case, a distinctive feature of our application is the ability to rotate proxy servers during the scanning process.
 You can choose several ways of proxy rotation – random rotation, consecutive rotation, absence of rotation.
-We would like to remind you that our application is made in multithreaded style – pages are scanned in parallel mode by several threads.
-Interaction with the pool of proxy servers is carried out in a single way – for example, in case of consecutive rotation of proxy servers they will be changed sequentially even taking into account the multithreaded access to them by the thread pool.
-Smart work with proxy servers is one of the special features of our application.

 Our application can analyze the contents of the robots.txt file.
 At the same time, you can set whether you should consider the rules inside Robots.txt.
 If the setting is set to true, the robots.txt file will be downloaded and analyzed.
 At the same time, the application will reload and reanalyze the contents of the file every N days, in accordance with the settings.